Acute renal infarction - rim capsular enhancement

 0 images remaining

-One small and one larger low-attenuation cortical defects in the upper pole of the right kidney.
+Two low-attenuation cortical defects in the upper pole of the right kidney.
 The larger defect has a few areas of faint internal enhancement and thin capsular enhancement.
-There is atherosclerosis and plaque in the right renal artery, although detailed comment cannot be made due to lack of angiographic images.
+There is atherosclerosis and plaque in the right renal artery, although detailed comments cannot be made due to a lack of angiographic images.

-Left common iliac artery occluded.
+The left common iliac artery is occluded.
 Partially calcified right adrenal nodule, possibly post-traumatic.